Rian Johnson: Career

 Following The Last Jedi, Johnson directed the murder mystery film Knives Out, starring Daniel Craig, Ana de Armas and Christopher Plummer.
 He penned the script and co-produced with longtime producing partner Ram Bergman.
 Knives Out was released on November 27, 2019, and was a major success with critics, as well as audiences, grossing over $300 million at the box office worldwide.
 It earned Johnson his first Academy Award nomination, for Best Original Screenplay.

 In September 2019, Johnson and producer Ram Bergman launched T-Street, a company that will generate original content for film and TV shows.
 The venture is fully capitalized by global media company Valence Media.
 T-Street launched with a first look deal with Valence Media's Media Rights Capital for film and television projects.
 Valence Media holds a substantial minority equity stake in the company.
 Johnson and Bergman intend to make their own original creations through the company, and produce others.

 Due to the success of Knives Out, Lionsgate announced that a sequel was officially approved in February 2020, with Johnson set to return to write and direct the film.
 In July 2020, Johnson directed a commercial for the augmented mobile video game Pokémon Go.
 In March 2021, it was announced that Johnson was writing/directing a ten-episode mystery drama television series for Peacock titled Poker Face, starring Natasha Lyonne, which premiered on the service on January 26, 2023.
 That same month, it was reported that Netflix had obtained the rights to two sequels to Knives Out for around $450 million.
-Filming on the first Knives Out sequel, Glass Onion: A Knives Out Mystery, began on June 28, 2021.
+Filming on the first Knives Out sequel, Glass Onion, began on June 28, 2021.
 After premiering at the 2022 Toronto International Film Festival, the film received a one-week theatrical release across the United States and in other international markets from November 23 to 29, 2022, before streaming on Netflix beginning on December 23.
+In March 2024, Johnson signed a deal with Warner Bros. to produce two films under his studio T-Street.
+Due to the success of the Knives Out films, Johnson's plans for a Star Wars trilogy never materialized and the project never got past the conceptual stage.
+However, he did not rule out working with Lucasfilm in the future.

 Personal life

 Johnson is a folk singer and banjo player.
 His brother is music producer Aaron Johnson.
 His cousin Nathan Johnson composed the scores for Brick, The Brothers Bloom, Looper, Knives Out and Glass Onion.
 Rian and Nathan make up a folk duo called the Preserves.

-Johnson has been married to film writer and podcaster Karina Longworth since 2018.
+Johnson has been married to film writer, historian, and podcaster Karina Longworth since 2018.
+They met when she was working as a film critic.